dtonhofer/prolog_notes/swipl_notes/about_continuations/README.md

 The correct link to the paper is:

-   - _Delimited continuations for Prolog_ https://www.swi-prolog.org/download/publications/iclp2013.pdf
+   - **Delimited continuations for Prolog**: https://www.swi-prolog.org/download/publications/iclp2013.pdf

 The PDF says it has been written in 2003, but it has really been written in 2013.
 It's a preprint.